tonyfischetti/vix/README.md

 # Introduction

-tony-vim is just a place to keep my particular vim setup and configuration so I can easily experiment with it and clone it on different systems.
+vix is just a place to keep my particular vim setup and configuration so I can easily experiment with it and clone it on different systems.
 It's also, of course freely available for other use and measures will be taken to make its installation easy for other people to use and do whatever they